stevensrmiller/stevensrmiller.github.io/UMD/GuideForTAs.md

 ![A white man in his sixties in a blue shirt in front of white cupboards.
 He has steel gray hair and a rakish beard shot through with salt and pepper.
 He has gold half-frame glasses.
 He is smiling for some reason.](./srm.png)

-Contact by email at stevensm@umd.edu, or text me at 703-217-0862.
+Contact me by email at stevensm@umd.edu, or text me at 703-217-0862.

 ## Class Participation